Data Logger Suite: Logging and Monitoring

 - Export data to the MySQL database

-It is assumed, that you have access to the database and can manage it.
-First of all, create a table in a database.
-Select any existing user database or create a new one.
+It is assumed that you have access to the database and can manage it.
+First of all, create a database table.
+Select an existing user database or create a new one.
 The simplest way is to use the SQL Server Management Studio for Microsoft SQL Server.
-This software In this example, we created a table called "PBX_LOG_DATA" in the test database "Test".
+In this example, we created a table called "PBX_LOG_DATA" in the "Test" database.
 The corresponding SQL script is shown below.

 USE [test] GO CREATE TABLE [dbo].[PBX_LOG_DATA]( [ID] [decimal](10, 0) IDENTITY(1,1) NOT NULL, [CALL_TIME] [datetime] NULL, [DURATION_S] [int] NULL, [CALLER_PHONE] [nvarchar](40) NULL, [DIALED_PHONE] [nvarchar](40) NULL, CONSTRAINT [PBX_LOG_DATA_PK] PRIMARY KEY ([ID] ASC) ) ON [PRIMARY] GO

 Note that four columns have been added to the table, for all variables from the parser.
 You can add more columns if you want or use tables with your structure.

 Note: You should specify unique columns names.
 You cannot use names, which are reserved words of the ANSI92 SQL standard.

 Now that our table is ready, the security within SQL Server has to be addressed.
 Within SQL, each user may be configured for access to specific tables only.
 In our example, a new user could be created, or access could be granted for the table above to an existing user account.
 It is also possible to connect using an administrator account, which has full access rights.
 However, it is suggested that the administrator account be used for testing only.
 We have created the user with the name of "test", and set up "test" as the default database for it (see Fig.2 below).